-Notes: The patty is Jamaica’s number 1 fast food which is typically eaten for lunch.
+Notes: Jamaican Beef Patties are Jamaica’s number 1 fast food which is typically eaten for lunch.
 It is world famous!
-Adam and i would go out of our way just to get a proper beef or chicken patty.
+Adam and I would go out of our way just to get a proper beef or chicken patty.
 When we lived in Baltimore we would often drive up to Park Heights just to satisfy our patty craving.
 This version is based on a recipe written by Jill Roberts in A Hamper of Recipes from Jamaica.
 You can prepare the patties full size as is done here or you can create bite sized versions for a starter.

 The Beef Filling…